signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PacketRepair"></a>
 ### Packet Repair

-[Pktlib](#user-content-pktlib) jitter buffer default behavior is to repair both media and SID packets, unless disabled by session configuration flags.
+[Pktlib](#user-content-pktlib_main) jitter buffer default behavior is to repair both media and SID packets, unless disabled by session configuration flags.
 Media packets are repaired using a packet loss concealment (PLC) algorithm based on interpolation, prior stream packet input history, and other factors.
 SID packets are repaired using a SID re-use algorithm.
 In both cases packet history, RTP timestamp, and packet re-ordering are factored into repairs.

 The [packet history log](#user-content-packetlog) details exactly which packets were repaired, and also provides overall repair stats, organized by channel and SSRC.
-[Run-time stats](#user-content-runtimestats) also displays packet repair information; the screen capture below shows channel 4 (SSRC 0xd9913891) with one (1) instance of SID repair and channel 2 (SSRC 0x545d19db) with 63 timestamp repairs:
+[Run-time stats](#user-content-runtimestats_main) also displays packet repair information; the screen capture below shows channel 4 (SSRC 0xd9913891) with one (1) instance of SID repair and channel 2 (SSRC 0x545d19db) with 63 timestamp repairs:

 ![Run-Time stats showing packet repairs](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/mediaplayout_music_1malespeaker_5xAMRWB_notimestamps_run-time_stats_packet_repair.png "Run-time stats showing packet repairs")

 <a name="MultipleRTPStreams"></a>
 ## Multiple RTP Streams (RFC 8108)

-[pktlib](#user-content-pktlib) implements RFC8108, which although not yet ratified, is widely used to allow multiple RTP streams per session, based on SSRC value transitions. pktlib allows creation of new RTP streams on-the-fly (dynamically) and resumption of prior streams.
+[pktlib](#user-content-pktlib_main) implements RFC8108, which although not yet ratified, is widely used to allow multiple RTP streams per session, based on SSRC value transitions. pktlib allows creation of new RTP streams on-the-fly (dynamically) and resumption of prior streams.
 When pktlib creates a new RTP stream, it also creates new media encoder and decoder instances, in order to maintain separate and contiguous content for each stream.
 This is particularly important for advanced codecs such as EVS, which depend heavily on prior audio history for RF channel EDAC, noise modeling, and audio classification (e.g. voice vs. music).

 <a name="DuplicatedRTPStreams"></a>
 ## Duplicated RTP Streams (RFC 7198)

-[pktlib](#user-content-pktlib) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
+[pktlib](#user-content-pktlib_main) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
 Pktlib detects and unpacks streams with packets duplicated per RFC7198.
-[Run-time stats](#user-content-runtimestats) invoked and printed onscreen or in the event log by mediaMin or user-defined apps show duplicated packet counts in the "RFC7198 duplicates" field (under the "Packet Stats" subheading).
+[Run-time stats](#user-content-runtimestats_main) invoked and printed onscreen or in the event log by mediaMin or user-defined apps show duplicated packet counts in the "RFC7198 duplicates" field (under the "Packet Stats" subheading).

-<a name="streamlib"></a>
+<a name="streamlib_main"></a>
 # streamlib

 Streamlib is a SigSRF library module responsible for constructing, enhancing, and post-processing [stream groups](#user-content-streamgroups).
 Stream group construction includes: